 The event industry is flourishing.
 In the UK alone, revenue from selling e-tickets in 2017 was $821 million.
 Moreover, revenue from online ticket sales in the UK is expected to amount to $978 million in 2022, which means around 4% yearly growth.
 The reason for the success of ticket sites is simple: you can get tickets with just a couple of taps or clicks.
 Users really appreciate that they can easily find events they like and buy tickets, and that’s why demand for ticket distribution systems will keep rising.

 Ticket distribution platforms that control the market

-Due to the high demand, there are a significant number of mobile and platforms in the market, including some well-developed businesses.
+Due to the high demand, there are a significant number of mobile and web platforms in the market, including some well-developed businesses.
 Let’s have a look at the top ones.

-Eventbrite is another web and mobile ticketing platform from the US that provides powerful tools for event management and has a focus on both event-goers and event creators.
-The company claimed to power over 3 million events in 2017.
+Eventbrite is a web and mobile ticketing platform from the US that provides powerful tools for event management and has a focus on both event-goers and event creators.
+The company claimed to power over 4.7 million events in 2019.

 As you can see, the event business can be a real money maker.
 But what and who are behind all these countless events you can find on the internet?
 Any concert, conference, autograph session, or open mic battle would be impossible without event creators.
 Who are these people in the shadows?
 Anyone helping to organize an event, from cinema attendant, working to arrange a road show of the new Avengers movie, to Jay Z’s event manager, promoting an unbelievable concert in Las Vegas.

 The key to any successful event is smooth interactions between event-goers and event creators on eTicketing portals.
 Making this happen takes time and effort.
 You need to provide event creators with software solutions for publishing events and analyzing event performance.
 In this post, we reveal a list of features for a fine-tuned ticket distribution platform.

 Why ticket distribution platforms and event creators are made for each other